chintalatejas/New-York-Airbnb/README.md

 2.name-The name of the room.
 3.host_id-The unique id of the host.
 4.host_name-The name of the host.
-5.neighbourhood_group- The name of the neighbourhood where the room has been listed.
+5.neighbourhood_group- The name of the neighbourhood where the room has been listed.<br>
    1.Manhattan
    2.Brooklyn
    3.Queens